We can quickly locate any Cylindrical Roller Bearing at the lowest price.

 Ample Range of Model Availability

-Cylindrical roller bearings are available in a number of different models and configurations with a range of cage designs, dimensions, and side rib applications.
-They are classified according to the following categories:
+Roller cylindrical ball bearings are available in a number of different models and configurations with a range of cage designs, dimensions, and side rib applications.
+Cylindrical roller bearing types are classified according to the following categories:

 Double-row cylindrical roller bearings: These have an augmented strength and radial capacity due to their double-row configuration.
-These two-row cylinder bearings are highly rigid and are mainly used for precision machine tools.
-Double-row cylindrical models are typically sub-categorized into NN and NNU models.
+These two-row cylindrical ball bearings are highly rigid and are mainly used for precision machine tools.
+Double row cylindrical roller bearings are typically sub-categorized into NN and NNU models.
 The difference between these designs lies primarily in the number and location of the side ribs, which contribute to the speed and amount of friction exerted at the time of usage.

 Multi-row Cylindrical roller bearings - These are built with four or eight roller rows, and are advantageous due to their high radial load capacity, yet lag behind other models in their thrusting capacity.
 They are primarily aimed at the metal rolling industry due to their ability to carry heavy loads of steel, aluminum and other rolling mills.